The ultimate guide to live chat support

 “‘By proactively targeting specific customers who are affected when issues come up, we’re able to let them know we’re already on it and how they can stay updated’ – Christian Parker, TrueCommerce”

 Take TrueCommerce, an integrated commerce solutions platform.
 Any time a customer was affected by, say, a temporary outage, they would send them targeted outbound messages to let them know they were working on a fix.
 “By proactively targeting specific customers who are affected when issues come up, we’re able to let them know we’re already on it and how they can stay updated.
 In doing this, we’ve seen a reduction of almost 80% in the contact rate for temporary issues,” says Christian Parker, Director of Managed Services at TrueCommerce.

 11. Use live chat to manage support resources more efficiently

 Using the right live chat tool has not only improved Pantheon’s first response time to under two minutes; it’s also given them valuable data that has helped them to optimize team efficiency.
 “Intercom gives us insights into busy and slow hours which help determine our staffing decisions,” says Shak Hossain, Pantheon’s Head of Support.
 “We can see week over week where our busiest hours are to finetune hours across our global team to ensure we have enough coverage at all times.”

 Live chat is the norm, not the exception

 The old way of communicating with customers is broken.

 The explosion of smartphones, messaging, artificial intelligence, and other groundbreaking technologies have led to a new set of expectations for buyers.
-It’s no longer good enough to put roadblocks in front of customers when they’re trying to communicate with your business.
 People want to talk to businesses on their own terms and via their preferred medium.